rmsk2/6502profiler/README.md

 Currently all 6502/6510 addressing modes and all but one instruction are emulated.
 The missing instruction is `RTI` as I do not see any use for this instruction on the purely logical level on which `6502profiler` operates.
 On top of that only a few 65C02 spedific addressing modes and instructions have been implemented up to this point.

+The `verify` coammand currently can only run one test case.
+This will change very soon ... .

 # Building `6502profiler`